-Jarrod Hepburn has been a regular contributor since 2009.
+Jarrod Hepburn (Senior Analyst) has been a regular contributor since 2009.
 Jarrod holds a doctorate in law from the University of Oxford and is qualified to practice law in Australian federal and state jurisdictions.
 In July of 2018, he joined the permanent academic staff of Melbourne Law School as a Senior Lecturer.
-He is the author of the recent Oxford University Press title Domestic Law in International Investment Arbitration – a work based on his doctoral dissertation.
+He is the author of the Oxford University Press title Domestic Law in International Investment Arbitration – a work based on his doctoral dissertation.
 He can be reached at jh[at]iareporter.com.

-Vladislav Djanic is a PhD candidate at the University of Amsterdam, where he focuses on the history of arbitration involving states or state-entities.
+Vladislav Djanic (Senior Analyst) is a PhD candidate at the University of Amsterdam, where he focuses on the history of arbitration involving states or state-entities.
 He has an LLM from the London School of Economics and undertook his law studies at the University of Novi Sad.
 He has had previous experience in advising in investment arbitration, but is no longer engaged in this capacity.

 Our Editorial Policy